 Jasper Stone | Properties and Meaning

-Jasper begins to form when sediments become stuck together which happens when groundwater containing silica seeps through sedimentary rocks and subsequently dries up.
-The silica acts like a glue and cements everything together.
-The sediment helps determine the colours that will ultimately be present and patterns in the stone are often the result of the motion of natural forces which brought the sediment or volcanic ash together.
+The formation of jasper begins when sediments become stuck together which happens when groundwater containing silica that has seeped through sedimentary rock subsequently dries up.
+The silica then acts like a kind of glue and cements everything together.
+The different types of sediment will determine the colours present in the jasper whilst the stone's patterns are often the result of the motion of natural forces that brought the sediment (or volcanic ash) together.

-Red jasper veined with quartz.
-Photo - Stone Mania ©
+Red Jasper Veined with Quartz.
+Clickable Photo.
+Stone Mania ©

-Although known for thousands of years the stone that was referred to as jasper by ancient writers such as Theophrastus (c.371 - c.287 BC), Pliny the Elder (23 - 79 AD) and others was not the same stone as the jasper that we know today.
-In ancient times it was mostly described as being translucent, some wrote that it may also be cloudy and it was usually associated with "smaragdos" which today is known as emerald.
-Although jasper was documented as being green some writers including Pliny state that it also occurred in blue, purple, pink and some varieties were colourless.
+Although known for thousands of years the stone that was referred to as jasper by ancient writers such as Theophrastus (c.371 - c.287 BC), Pliny the Elder (23 - 79 AD) and many others was not the same stone as the jasper that we know today.
+In ancient times it was mostly described as being translucent, some stated it may also be cloudy and it was often associated with "smaragdos" which is known today as emerald.
+Although documented as being green, some writers including Pliny claimed it also occurred in blue, purple, pink and some varieties were colourless.

-The history of jasper can be traced back thousands of years and is known to have been used in jewellery, for ornaments and many other purposes.
-There are references to it in Greek, Hebrew, Assyrian and Latin literature and in the Bible (Exodus 28.20), it's identified as being one of the gemstones in the high priest breastplate.
-Iaspis or jasper is said to have been the third stone in the fourth row of this religious garment.
+Jasper is known to have been used as a carving material for thousands of years and was especially popular for use in jewellery.
+There are references to the stone in Greek, Hebrew, Assyrian and Latin literature and in the Bible (Exodus 28.20) jasper is identified as being one of the gemstones in the high priest breastplate.
+Iaspis or jasper is said to have been the third stone in the fourth row of this sacred garment.